matry/matry-vscode/README.md

 # Matry README

-Matry is a programming language for defining design tokens.
+Matry is a programming language for UI designers.
+By using design terminology and mental models, the language allows designers to collaborate more closely with developers.
+This extension will eventually include lots of useful utilities for designers, but as of right now it simply provides syntax highlighting.

+Visit [matry.design](https://matry.design) to learn more.

 ## Features